 Uneme Festival

 While more melancholic and somber than most Japanese summer festivals, this is also one of the most beautiful.
-Watch as lantern-lit traditional boats glide across the Sarusawa Lake in memory of Uneme, a court lady who drowned herself in the lake after being spurned by the emperor.
+Watch as lantern-lit traditional boats glide across the Sarusawa Lake in Nara in memory of Uneme, a court lady who drowned herself in the lake after being spurned by the emperor.

 Kiyomizu Temple Seiryu-e Dragon Festival

 Head to the beautiful Kiyomizu-dera to see the procession of the blue dragon as he drinks from the Otowa Waterfall below the temple.
-With masked characters and colorful dances, this is a simple but impressive display, adding a touch of the mystical to one of Japan’s most famous spots.
+With masked characters and colorful dances, this is a simple but impressive display, adding a touch of the mystical to one of Kyoto’s most famous spots.

 Danjiri Matsuri

-The Kishiwada Danjiri Matsuri has rightfully earned its place on the list of Japan’s rowdiest festivals — and possibly the most dangerous too.
+Osaka’s Kishiwada Danjiri Matsuri has rightfully earned its place on the list of Japan’s rowdiest festivals — and possibly the most dangerous too.
 Local teams whirl their wheeled carts around town, often reaching high speeds and with participants riding on top of them.
 At night they are strewn with lanterns and create a beautiful scene.

 Kyoto International Manga Anime Fair

 Showing that there’s a modern side to Kyoto, the Manga Anime Fair is one of the biggest in Kansai and is a fun mix of tradeshow, market, and festival.
-Get your fix of everything anime and celebrate the creativity of some of Japan’s most famous forms of entertainment!
+Get your fix of everything anime and celebrate the creativity of some of Japan’s most famous forms of entertainment.

 Advance sales: ¥1,600 |